 This course may be taken prior to or during the same term.

-The University of West Florida Historic Trust manages the University of West Florida's 8.5-acre downtown campus, Historic Pensacola, along with the Arcadia Mill archeological site in Santa Rosa Co.
-The Trust is a corporation serving as a Direct Support Organization of UWF, nurturing a cultural heritage tourism destination of 29 historic museums and properties on the Historic Pensacola campus of UWF, as well as Arcadia Mill in Milton, Florida.
-Historic Pensacola is a living laboratory providing University students the opportunity to live, work, and study in a National Register Historic District.
+University of West Florida Historic Trust, a corporation serving as a Direct Support Organization of UWF, manages 30 historic museums and properties in downtown Pensacola as well as the Arcadia Mill Archaeological Site in Milton, Florida.
+The downtown Historic Pensacola properties serve as a living laboratory providing University students the opportunity to live, work, and study in a National Register Historic District.

-Currently, UWF enrolls more than 12,596 students in its College of Arts, Social Sciences, and Humanities, College of Business, College of Education and Professional Studies, College of Health, the Hal Marcus College of Science and Engineering, and University College has conferred more than 84,603 associate, bachelor's, master's, specialist, and doctoral degrees.
+Currently, UWF enrolls more than 12,979 students in its College of Arts, Social Sciences, and Humanities, College of Business, College of Education and Professional Studies, Usha Kundu College of Health, the Hal Marcus College of Science and Engineering, and University College.
+Since its beginning, UWF has conferred more than 93,803 associate, bachelor's, master's, specialist, and doctoral degrees.

 The UWF Welcome Center provides maps, parking permits, and information about facilities and campus events.
 Located at the east entrance to the campus, it has a drive-through window for automotive traffic and a lobby for walk-in visitors.
 Information concerning campus tours may be obtained from the Office of Undergraduate Admissions at (850)474-2230 or 1-800-263-1074.
 Information about off-campus locations can be obtained by calling UWF Emerald Coast at (850)863-6569.